-The structure is a hash where any key different to :order will contain the configuration of one ldap server we want to query.
+The structure is a hash where any key different to :order will contain the configuration of one LDAP server we want to query.
 The special key :order holds an array with the order we want to query the configured servers.
-Any server not listed in :order wont be queried.